wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started-management-api.md

 1. Open Program.cs from the Solution Explorer and go to the Main(string[] void) function.

-3. Notice that **ExecuteArmRequest** is used to execute requests against the Azure Resource Manager endpoint, `https://management.azure.com/subscriptions` for a specified `subscriptionID`.
+3. Notice that **ExecuteArmRequest** is used to execute requests against the Azure Resource Manager endpoint, <!-- deleted by customization `https://manage.windowsazure.cn/subscriptions` --><!-- keep by customization: begin --> `https://management.azure.com/subscriptions` <!-- keep by customization: end --> for a specified `subscriptionID`.
 This method is used throughout the program to perform operations using the Azure Resource Manager API or Search management API.

 3. Requests to Azure Resource Manager must be authenticated and authorized.
-This is accomplished using the **GetAuthorizationHeader** method, called by the **ExecuteArmRequest**  method, borrowed from [Authenticating Azure Resource Manager requests](http://msdn.microsoft.com/library/azure/dn790557.aspx).
-Notice that **GetAuthorizationHeader** calls `https://management.core.windows.net` to get an access token.
+This is accomplished using the **GetAuthorizationHeader** method, called by the **ExecuteArmRequest**  method, borrowed from [Authenticating Azure Resource Manager <!-- deleted by customization requests](http://msdn.microsoft.com/zh-cn/library/azure/dn790557.aspx) --><!-- keep by customization: begin --> requests](http://msdn.microsoft.com/library/azure/dn790557.aspx) <!-- keep by customization: end -->.
+Notice that **GetAuthorizationHeader** calls <!-- deleted by customization `https://management.core.chinacloudapi.cn` --><!-- keep by customization: begin --> `https://management.core.windows.net` <!-- keep by customization: end --> to get an access token.

 4. You are prompted to sign in with a user name and password that is valid for your subscription.

 5. Next, a new Azure Search service is registered with the Azure Resource Manager provider.
 Again, this is the **ExecuteArmRequest** method, used this time to create the Search service on Azure for your subscription via `providers/Microsoft.Search/register`.

-6. The remainder of the program uses the [Azure Search Management REST API](http://msdn.microsoft.com/library/dn832684.aspx).
+6. The remainder of the program uses the [Azure Search Management REST <!-- deleted by customization API](http://msdn.microsoft.com/zh-cn/library/dn832684.aspx) --><!-- keep by customization: begin --> API](http://msdn.microsoft.com/library/dn832684.aspx) <!-- keep by customization: end -->.
 Notice that the `api-version` for this API is different from the Azure Resource Manager api-version.
 For example, `/listAdminKeys?api-version=2014-07-31-Preview` shows the `api-version` of the Azure Search Management REST API.

 	The next series of operations retrieve the service definition you just created, the admin api-keys, regenerates and retrieves keys, changes the replica and parition, and finally deletes the service.